lillycham/lillycham/README.md

 </p>

-<p3 align="center">Note: Unless the repo has a readme, it's mainly for personal usage.
+<p3 align="center">Note: Unless a repo has a readme, it's mainly for personal usage.
 Don't bother making issues on my repos which don't have a README</p3>

 <p align="center">